adrienbailliard/xrpl-trading-bot/docs/how-it-works.md

 # How It Works

 The XRPL Trading Bot is designed to make intelligent market-making decisions on the XRP Ledger, while keeping users informed of its activities via Discord.
-It efficiently manages wallets, processes market data in real time, and executes transactions through continuous communication with the network.

 ## 🔄 Workflow